 If you are into shopping and/or antiquing, you can easily spend a full day exploring all the shops in Woodstock and the Antique Mall in Quechee, so plan accordingly.

 Packing Tips for a Fall Weekend in Woodstock, Vermont

 - Wool layers – Merino wool is a magical fabric.
 You can wear it for days without having to wash it (no funk!), it wicks away sweat, keeps you cool in the summer and warm in the winter, and dries incredibly fast.
-I get almost all of my merino wool clothing from Woolx, which is based in Upstate New York.
-For your fall trip to Woodstock, I’d recommend a lightweight long-sleeve wool top (like the Remi), this Savannah wool vest, and the Brinley wool jacket.
-These layers represent all the best things about fall!
+We get our favorite merino wool clothing from Woolly Clothing Co., which has the softest wool layers for both men and women.

 - Hiking pants that don’t look like hiking pants – Yes, you’ll be spending a lot of time outdoors, but you want pants that can take you from trail to tavern without looking frumpy.
 During my recent trip, I wore these Halle Hiking Pants from Prana, which come in lots of colors and short sizes with a 30” inseam.
 They were perfect for my fall weekend.